Jun. 01, 2023

 Clinical manifestations include aseptic meningitis, hydrocephalus from obstruction of CSF flow, and cranial neuropathies.

 Vascular involvement.
 Infiltration may extend to the wall of blood vessels and lead to spontaneous subarachnoid hemorrhage, intraparenchymal hemorrhage, and stroke.
 However, these events are relatively rare considering the frequent involvement of cerebral arteries with sarcoid granulomas.
-Cerebral vasculitis due to sarcoidosis is an uncommon entity which can present as stroke, transient ischemic attack, or encephalopathy (55; 60).
-Rarely, dural vein thrombosis can present with symptoms of intracranial hypertension (01; 24).
+Cerebral vasculitis due to sarcoidosis is an uncommon entity that can present as stroke, transient ischemic attack, or encephalopathy (56; 61).
+Rarely, dural vein thrombosis can present with symptoms of intracranial hypertension (01; 23).